On the definition of likelihood function: Introduction

 We state and prove what we call the Likelihood Proportionality Theorem, which validates (in terms of the LP) the general definition of likelihood function in terms of Radon-Nikod\'{y}m derivatives.
 Moreover, we discuss how continuous RN derivatives are relevant when obtaining the likelihood function.
 More specifically, we present some results showing that the continuity property guarantees the proportionality result and leads to likelihood functions that carry the intuitive concept of likelihood.
 We also discuss the use of the prior predictive measure as a dominating measure in a Bayesian context.

 Finally, we discuss and provide several examples where the choice of the dominating measure requires special attention.
-Namely, situations: i) that require some effort to find a valid dominating measure that can then be used to obtain a valid likelihood function; ii) in which more than one obvious dominating measure is available but a particular choice may significantly easy the inference process.
+In particular, situations that require some effort to find a valid dominating measure to obtain a valid likelihood function and situations in which more than one obvious dominating measure is available but a particular choice may significantly easy the inference process.
 We also emphasise that we work with Likelihood Theory in a general context and not just for parametric models.
 This context is considered in several relevant inference problems nowadays (specially infinite-dimensional problems under the Bayesian approach), as we illustrate in some of the examples provided.

 We discuss four general classes of widely used models.
 The first example considers general finite-dimensional models and describes how to obtain a valid likelihood function when dealing with point-mass mixtures.
 The second example discusses some results regarding dominating measures for the exponential family.
 The third example explores possibly important implications of the choice of the dominating measure in general missing data problems.
 Finally, the last two examples consider classes of infinite-dimensional models: Poisson processes and diffusion processes.